ngunawan/dnd-player-helper/README.md

 ## About
 "Hold on let me look that up right quick."

-D&D players waste countless hours flipping through the Player's Handbook.
+D&D players waste countless hours flipping through the player's handbook.
 Looking up spells.
-Wondering what features your class have.
-It is part of the tabletop experience but can be daunting/tedious for some people.
-If you still enjoy making characters and engaging your creativity in a fantasy world but hate that flipping through the D&D's Player Handbook to look up information, this app is for you.
+Wondering what features a class have.
+Choosing the best combination of race, class, and background for your character.
+For some, it is part of the tabletop experience but can be intimidating/tedious for others.
+If you still enjoy making characters and engaging your creativity in a fantasy world but hate the tedious nature of looking up information in a book, this app is for you.

 ## Key Features